 They always welcome new members, run an extremely informative website and have a strong presence on social media, highlighting key local issues.
 The Society also organised the excellent recent hustings event with local election candidates.
 Do check this link for their useful account of the event.

 If you live in Chipping Barnet, it’s also worth joining the 600-strong Barnet Residents’ Association that also has a hands-on role and, according to the website, activities include the “scrutiny of planning applications, protection of the environment – especially conservation areas, highways, public transport, parking, policing, healthcare provision and the economic well-being of the town centre.”
 They keep members updated with three newsletters a year and occasional emails.
-The association was formed in 1934, originally as the Barnet Ratepayers Association and now serves residents of the High Barnet and Underhill wards of Barnet, chaired by Gordon Massey.
+The association was formed in 1934, originally as the Barnet Ratepayers Association and now serves residents of the High Barnet and Underhill wards of Barnet, chaired by Ken Rowland.
 It’s fascinating looking at their website to see what planning applications have been rejected, imagining how different Barnet would be without this valuable input.

 Launched about five years ago, Love Barnet is dynamically run by Gail Laser, Vice Chair of The Barnet Society and member of the Chipping Barnet Town Team (responsible for the successful Teenage Markets crowdfunding campaign).
 Love Barnet has been responsible for pop-up shops (see Room 89), craft fairs and a community café by drawing together local talent and expertise.
 Through the Facebook page Love Barnet also highlights and champions local businesses and services with a sizeable following on social media.

 Other important local groups are the East Barnet Residents’ Association and Save New Barnet! which has a lively local following online and is closely monitoring the redevelopment of the gas works, Victoria Quarter.